 Further distributions are expected to occur over a several-year period.
 Going forward, we intend to adjust the carrying value of the Lehman Guaranteed Installment Note as further information regarding the Securitization Note holders' share of the proceeds, if any, from the Lehman bankruptcy estate becomes available.
 Recourse on the Securitization Notes is limited to the proceeds from the applicable pledged Installment Notes and underlying Lehman or Wachovia guaranty, and any proceeds we receive from the bankruptcy will be distributed to the Securitization Note holders.
 However, under current generally accepted accounting principles, we are required to continue to recognize the liability related to the Securitization Notes guaranteed by Lehman until such time as the liability has been extinguished.
 The liability will be extinguished when the Lehman Guaranteed Installment Note and the related guaranty are transferred to and accepted by the Securitization Note holders.
 We expect that this will occur when the remaining Guaranty Claim of the Securitization Note holders in the bankruptcy is resolved and as the Lehman assets are in the process of distribution.
-Accordingly, we expect to recognize a non-cash gain equal to the difference between the combined amount of the carrying value of the Securitization Notes guaranteed Installment Note and the restricted cash (together \$81.8 million at June 30, 2012) and the combined amount of the carrying value of the Lehman Guaranteed Installment Notes guaranteed by Lehman at the date of settlement.
+Accordingly, we expect to recognize a non-cash gain equal to the difference between the combined amount of the carrying value of the Securitization Notes guaranteed Installment Note and the related interest payable (\$17.9 million at June 30, 2012) and the combined amount of the carrying value of the Lehman Guaranteed Installment Note and the restricted cash (together \$81.8 million at June 30, 2012) in a later period when the liability is legally extinguished.
+The actual gain to be recognized in the future will be measured based on the carrying amounts of the Lehman Guaranteed Installment Notes guaranteed by Lehman at the date of settlement.